Effective immediately, Rarebird Inc's policy for social distancing protocol follows:

-- Rarebird Inc.’s office located at 800 NE Broadway Street, Portland, OR 97232 (hereinafter referred to as the “Office”).
+The Rarebird Acquisitions (Rarebird, Inc) office located at 800 NE Broadway Street, Portland, OR 97232 (hereinafter referred to as the “Office”).

-- Business-critical visitors include prospective buyers, prospective sellers, existing Clients, lenders, escrow officers, notary publics, vendors specific to ongoing projects (hereinafter “Client” or “Clients”).
+Business-critical visitors include prospective buyers, prospective sellers, existing clients, lenders, escrow officers, notary publics, vendors specific to ongoing projects (hereinafter “Clients”).

-- All employees and independent contractors (hereinafter referred to as “Workers”).
+All employees, brokers, and independent contractors (hereinafter referred to as “Workers”).

 Workers and Clients must abide by this Social Distancing Policy (the “Policy”).

-- All Workers are required to work from home.
+All Workers are required to work from home unless deemed necessary.

-- Rarebird Inc.’s Policy must be provided to every Client prior to any in-person meetings with a Worker.
+Rarebird Inc’s Policy must be provided to every Client engaging in business activity with a Worker.